Skip to main content

 • Philanthropic involvement history

-These additional pieces of information help you get in touch with prospective donors and provide insight into their capacity and willingness to contribute to your cause.
-You can use this information to identify and start building relationships with prospective major donors who have the potential to offer your nonprofit ongoing, significant support.
+This data can also provide insight into prospective donors’ capacity and willingness to contribute to your cause.
+For instance, you can use information such as net worth and philanthropic involvement history to identify and build relationships with prospective major donors who have the potential to offer your nonprofit significant, ongoing support.

 4. Create ongoing data maintenance procedures.